 Stewart Island New Zealand Travel Guide

-SIM cards from major New Zealand providers (Spark, Vodafone, 2degrees) purchase on the mainland.
+SIM cards from major New Zealand providers (Spark, Vodafone, 2degrees) purchase not on the islands.
 Look for them at Invercargill airport or in city stores.

 Most accommodations in Oban supply Wi-Fi, occasionally with a fee or limited data.
-The Stewart Island Visitor Centre (DOC) and some cafes or pubs also present public Wi-Fi.
+The Stewart Island Visitor Centre (DOC) and some coffee shops or pubs also present public Wi-Fi.

 No language barrier exists for Anglophones.
-English is the official language throughout New Zealand.
+English is spoken officially throughout New Zealand.
 Learning a few basic Māori phrases demonstrates respect.

 For uninterrupted connectivity, especially when venturing out of Oban, consider portable Wi-Fi or an eSIM.